-- 5.2.2.1 If a staff member requests a termination grievance hearing, then the AVPHR shall promptly convene a 3-member termination grievance panel either from the Policy 162/165 review panel pool or by choosing staff members and seeking approval to utilize such staff members on the grievance panel from the PACE President. - 5.2.2.2 Each termination grievance panel member must be in good standing with the University; must not be employed in the same organizational unit as the grievant; must not be a supervisor of the grievant; and must not have any conflicts of interest relating to the grievant or any allegation in the grievance. - 5.2.2.3 The AVPHR will inform the parties (the grievant and the responding manager/decision maker) of the chosen panel members and give each party the option to provide any objections to the panel members based on bias or conflict of interest within three working days.
-Consulting with the Office of General Counsel, the AVPHR will review and decide on any conflict of interest or bias objections raised by the parties. - 5.2.2.4 The AVPHR shall arrange for the selected termination grievance panel members to attend a training on these procedures provided by the Office of General Counsel.
+5.2.2.1 If a staff member requests a termination grievance hearing, then the Vice President of People and Culture shall promptly convene a three-member termination grievance panel either from the Policy 162/165 review panel pool or by choosing staff members and seeking approval to utilize such staff members on the grievance panel from the PACE President.

+5.2.2.2 Each termination grievance panel member must be in good standing with the University; must not be employed in the same vice president's reporting structure as the grievant; must not be a supervisor of the grievant; and must not have any conflicts of interest relating to the grievant or any allegation in the grievance.

+5.2.2.3 The Vice President of People and Culture will inform the parties (the grievant and the responding manager/decision maker) of the chosen panel members and give each party the option to provide any objections to the panel members based on bias or conflict of interest within 3 working days.
+Consulting with the Office of General Counsel, the Vice President of People and Culture will review and decide on any conflict of interest or bias objections raised by the parties.

+5.2.2.4 The Vice President of People and Culture shall arrange for the selected termination grievance panel members to attend a training on these procedures provided by the Office of General Counsel.